Al-Jarniyah Subdistrict

-Al-Jarniyah Subdistrict (ناحية الجرنية) is a subdistrict of Al-Thawrah District in Raqqa Governorate (Syria), approximately 75 km west of Raqqa.
+Al-Jarniyah Subdistrict (ناحية الجرنية) is a subdistrict of Al-Tabqah District in Raqqa Governorate (Syria), approximately 75 km west of Raqqa.
 The subdistrict population at the 2004 census was 31,786.

 Al-Jarniyah Subdistrict is bounded by Lake Assad to the West and South, Ayn al-Arab District of Aleppo Governorate to the North, and Raqqa District also of Raqqa Governorate to the East.

 The administrative centre Al-Jarniyah and much of the subdistrict are currently controlled by SDF, following three years of control by ISIS and other rebel groups.